jttyeung/jttyeung.github.io/README.md

 ## License

-The code is open source and available under the [MIT License][https://github.com/jttyeung/jttyeung.github.io/blob/master/LICENSE].
+The code is open source and available under the [MIT License](LICENSE).